-Peaceful demonstration by Papua Bali Student Community met with police repression in Denpasar – five arrested and at least five ill-treated
+Peaceful demonstration led by Papua Bali Student Community met with police repression in Denpasar – five arrested and at least five injured

 On 10 June 2024, the Student Community Association (IMMAPPA Bali) in collaboration with the Papuan Student Alliance (AMP) organised a peaceful demonstration in Denpasar, Bali Province, to support the indigenous Awyu and Moi tribes in their struggle to protect their customary lands and forests.
 The event was marked by a series of significant confrontations with local police forces.